josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/📋_open_ai_due_diligence.md

 ## 🏮 Footer

-*OpenAI UK Due Diligence & Autoimmunity Map* is a living diagnostic node of the Polaris Protocol.
+*📋 OpenAI UK Due Diligence & Autoimmunity Map* is a living diagnostic node of the Polaris Protocol.
 It documents both the **formal institutional ties** and the **immunological spillover** of OpenAI’s models across UK academia and public services, so that harms cannot later be dismissed as unforeseeable.

+ — sits with:

+- [🦠 Algorithmic Autoimmunity] – *the systemic pathology*
+- [📈 Stakeholder Mapping from Symptoms] – *the diagnostic, “who flinched where” method*
+- [🏛️ Becoming a Genocide Scholar] – *how you ended up doing this work at all*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-05_
+_Last updated: 2025-11-24_